newb-0/yolo/documentation/automation/explanation-ansible.md

 # Technical Implementation Reasoning - Ansible Configuration Management

-This document provides detailed explanations for the technical decisions made during the implementation of Ansible configuration management for the YOLO e-commerce application deployment.
+This document provides detailed explanations for the technical decisions made during the implementation of Ansible configuration management for the [yolomy](http://4.255.32.247) e-commerce application deployment.

 ## 1. Ansible Playbook Architecture and Role Design